circular-o/circular/docs/frameworks/angular.md

   ...

   showDrawer() {
-    // use nativeElement to access Shoelace components this.drawer?.nativeElement.show();
+    // use nativeElement to access %LIBRARY_NAME% components this.drawer?.nativeElement.show();
   }
 }
 ```

-Now you can start using Shoelace components in your app!
+Now you can start using %LIBRARY_NAME% components in your app!

-?> Are you using Shoelace with Angular?
+?> Are you using %LIBRARY_NAME% with Angular?
 [Help us improve this page!](%REPO_URL%/blob/next/docs/frameworks/angular.md)